watson-developer-cloud/java-sdk/.github/CONTRIBUTING.md

-mvn package # Take the compiled code and package it in its distributable format, e.g. JAR. mvn verify # Run any checks to verify the MVN package is valid and meets quality criteria. mvn verify -fae -DskipITs=false # Run Integration tests to verify the MVN package is valid and meets quality criteria. mvn install # Install the package into the local repository.
+mvn package # Take the compiled code and package it in its distributable format, e.g. JAR. mvn verify # Run any checks to verify the MVN package is valid and meets quality criteria. mvn verify -fae -DskipITs=false # Run Integration tests to verify the MVN package is valid and meets quality criteria. mvn install # Install the package into the local maven repository cache.
 ```

 # Pull Requests